kalaiselvan-t/automatic-verification/README.md

 - The GTSRB dataset creators at INI, Ruhr University Bochum
 - The authors of the concept-based analysis paper for foundational research
 - The CLIP and PySCIPOpt communities for excellent tools

----

-**Note**: This is a research prototype demonstrating feasibility.
-For production autonomous vehicle deployment, additional validation, testing, and certification processes are required per ISO 26262 / ISO 21448 standards.